pjf3av/the-wild-oasis/README.md

 **Live Deployment: [https://pjf3av-the-wild-oasis.netlify.app/](https://pjf3av-the-wild-oasis.netlify.app/)**.

+# IMPORTANT NOTE
-**Note: To regenerate current booking data, click "upload bookings only" in the bottom left corner and refresh the page.**
+To regenerate current booking data, for updated demo data purposes, click "upload bookings only" in the bottom left corner and refresh the page.

 ## Key Features
 The Wild Oasis is tailored to meet the specific needs of resort employees: